vivaria/edisonrul.ing/docs/source/cards/a/allure-queen-lv3.md

 ### Card Rulings

-●The ●This effect targets a face-up monster on your opponent's field.
+●This effect targets a face-up monster on your opponent's field.
 ●If Book of Moon is chained to the activation of Allure Queen LV3's effect to turn the Allure Queen face-down, the target is destroyed.
 It can't be equipped to a face-down monster.
 ●You can equip a monster to “Allure Queen LV3” that is having its Level reduced to 3 or lower by an effect, like “Demotion”.
 ●The Continuous Effect applies while this card is face-up on the field.